-- 1) experiment computing services not related to distributed activities (for example, prompt reconstruction at CERN - 2) lower level middleware services (computing and storage elements, VOMS and MyProxy servers, etc.), short of mentioning them where appropriate.
+- 1) Experiment computing services not related to distributed activities (for example, prompt reconstruction at the CERN Tier-0). - 2) Low-level middleware services (computing and storage elements, VOMS and MyProxy servers, etc.), short of mentioning them where appropriate.

 2 OVERVIEW